reside-eng/wordpress-custom-plugin/README.md

 }
 ```

-In the above code we are just doing a simple if check to see if the URL coming through contains our custom query parameters.
+In the above code we are just doing a simple `if` check to see if the URL coming through contains our custom query parameters.
 If it matches then we can display the relevant template.
 In typical fashion, we need to notify WordPress that we have some logic that can choose a custom template based off of the query parameters.
-For this we will add another action.
-This is adding this check into the WordPress `template_redirect` hook.
+For this we will add another action adding this check into the Wordpress `template_redirect` hook.

 ``` php
 $this->loader->add_action( 'template_redirect', $plugin_public, 'register_custom_plugin_redirect' );